tlhutch/test-playbooks/docs/test_plans/features/34_workflow_convergence.md

 ### Passing data between jobs

-- [ ] Confirm jt_extra_vars, extra_vars, set_stats vars are inherited correctly by the 'convergence node'
+- [ ] Confirm jt_extra_vars, extra_vars, set_stats vars are inherited correctly by the 'convergence node' (for all possible types of jobs that the converge job can take - project update, inventory sync, regular job, possible ad hoc command if that is supported in 3.4)
-	- [ ] When some nodes pass and others fail
+- [ ] That jt_extra_vars, extra_vars, and set_stats variables are correctly received by a convergence job..
-	- [ ] When the path to the 'convergence node' involves a single node along some paths and multiple nodes along other paths
+	- [ ] when some nodes pass and others fail
-	- [ ] When some jobs involved in the convergence experience an error
+	- [ ] when the path to the 'convergence node' involves a single node along some paths and multiple nodes along other paths
-- [ ] That jt_extra_vars, extra_vars, and set_stats variables are correctly received by a convergence job for all possible types of jobs that the converge job can take (project update, inventory sync, regular job, possible ad hoc command if that is supported in 3.4)
+	- [ ] when some jobs involved in the convergence experience an error

 ### Error conditions